 This week’s musing is a bit different than what I usually send.
 It’s been a big week for questions.
 In fact, my inbox is full of questions about various aspects of launching, running, and growing a fashion business.
-And so I thought it would be helpful to do a post that addresses some of these questions.
+And so I thought it would be helpful to do a post with tips for starting a fashion design business that addresses some of these questions.

-These happen to be some of the questions that I (and my colleagues, who also work to help emerging designers grow a fashion business) get asked the most often.
+These happen to be some of the questions that I get asked the most often.

 So, here goes . . .